NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Phade.md

     desc: "`pf2:1` Fist +18 (agile, finesse)\n__Damage__  1d10 + 5 bludgeoning"

   - name: "Hush"
-    desc: "`pf2:1` (air,primal) The phade calms the air in a 30-foot emanation until the beginning of its next turn, reducing sounds in it to a whisper that can't be heard outside the emanation.\nThis doesn't prevent casting spells, but a phade attempts to counteract any auditory or sonic effect originating in the area with a +17 counteract modifier.
+    desc: "`pf2:1` (air,primal) The phade calms the air in a 30-foot emanation until the beginning of its next turn, reducing sounds in it to a whisper that can't be heard outside the emanation.\n\nThis doesn't prevent casting spells, but a phade attempts to counteract any auditory or sonic effect originating in the area with a +17 counteract modifier.
 If the counteract attempt fails, Hush ends early."

   - name: "Sneak Attack"
     desc: "  The phade deals 2d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."